one-among-us/data/people/shihai4h/page.en.md

 She started to be afraid of close relationships more.
 Her other mental issues like severe depression is also related to this experience.

-> When she remembers the horrible things she'd been through, I had seen her whole body crampling, trembling.
+> When she remembers the horrible things she'd been through, I had seen her whole body cramping, trembling.
 I had seen her suffer from fear, dread, and shortness of breath.
 > But I was too neglectful and obtuse.
 > I didn't realize the severity of the situation and the difficulty of dealing with it.
 > If I realized, maybe things could be different.

-She inherited the stubborness of her father.
+She inherited the stubbornness of her father.
 Her father researched nutritionalism and sports in order to make her grow taller.
 At that time, she wanted to grow taller as well, therefore she did as he instructed: eating one meal per day and doing lots of exercise.